Bonding Materials for Titanium & Zirconia Frameworks

 Integrating With CrystalCeram® Porcelain

-For titanium-ceramic restorations, the CGI Ti-Bonding System is fully compatible with CrystalCeram® porcelain from Ceragroup Industries.
-After the Ti Bonder and Mask Paste layers are complete, CrystalCeram® Internal Modifiers and Zirconia Dentine can be applied following standard layering protocols.
+For titanium-ceramic restorations, the CGI Ti-Bonding System is fully compatible with CrystalCeram® porcelain fine powders from Ceragroup Industries.
+After the Ti Bonder and Mask Paste layers are complete with Ceramic Spheres application and fired, CrystalCeram® Internal Modifiers and Dentine can be applied following standard layering protocols.
 The bonding system provides the framework adhesion layer; CrystalCeram® provides the esthetic veneering system on top.

 For full-arch hybrid cases using the Zir-Bonder system, consider using pink Ceramic Spheres over areas that will receive pink composite gingival veneering.
 The pink base color reduces the masking requirements for the composite, helping achieve more natural-looking soft tissue results with fewer composite layers.

-Whether you are working with titanium frameworks or zirconia-composite hybrids, the CGI Ti/Zi Bonding System gives you the mechanical and chemical foundation every durable restoration depends on.
+Whether you are working with titanium frameworks or zirconia-composite hybrids, the CGI Ti and Zir Bonding Systems gives you the mechanical and chemical foundation every durable restoration depends on.